All the top tourist attractions and places you need to see when you visit Weimar in Thuringia.

 Note: I earn a small commission for purchases made through links in this article.

 Weimar is a popular destination and there are actually quite a lot of wonderful hotels.
 My personal favorite place is the Hotel Elephant (book it here).
-It has quite a long history and some important politicians stayed here (even Adolf Hitler a couple of times).
+It has quite a long history and some important politicians stayed here (even our infamous dictator Adolf Hitler a couple of times).
 I loved the impressive lobby and the rooms were quite fantastic as well.

 Even if you don’t stay here (prices in Weimar are quite competitive) you should go inside for dinner or even just a drink.
 The restaurant on the ground floor is quite famous and used to hold a Michelin-star up until 2018.